mwilki23/rsp_project/README.md

 __Usage with Gazebo Simulation Only__
 -----------------------------------------------

-There are launch files which allows to run the simulation only version of the task with gazebo.
+To do a gazebo simulation-only version of the target tracking where the turtlebot follows a teleoperated turtlebot with an AR tag, run:

 ```roslaunch turtlebot_target_follow follower_simulation.launch```